d-krupke/cpsat-primer/README.md

 Additionally, most problems I know, actually have much more boolean variables than integer variables.
 Many problems, such as the famous Traveling Salesman Problem, only consist of boolean variables.
 Having a SAT-solver as base, thus, is not such a bad idea (note that the SAT-solver is just one of many components of CP-SAT).
+> Explaination: *high resolution* mean using a small step size and thus lead to larg domains.

 ### Objectives